betterscientificsoftware/python-for-hpc/tutorials/python.conda.md

     conda install petsc mpi4py openmpi

-If this does not work, then sometimes combining source distributions with Conda can be used to create customized builds.
+This will only work if required dependencies for each package can be satisfied.
+If this is not the case, then sometimes combining source distributions with Conda can be used to create customized builds.

 When installing on a system with an existing MPI, such as a cluster, then it is highly recommended that mpi4py is installed on top of the system MPI.
 This can be done in the Conda environment using pip install as follows: